lipengfeizju/bipedal_robot/README.md

 ## Videos ##

-### Analyzation of the gait planning using ZMP.
+### Analysis of the gait planning using ZMP.
 The rectangle is the foot, and the points are zero moment point. ###
 [![video](pic/video1.png)](https://www.youtube.com/watch?v=sKrAc_lk9F4)

-### The video presents that the robot recognize several balls on the ground and we give it a instruction by the paper, then it goes to the desired ball and kick it. ###
+### The video presents that the robot recognizes several balls on the ground and we give it a instruction by the paper, then it goes to the designated ball and kicks it. ###
 [![video](pic/video2.png)](https://www.youtube.com/watch?v=-8MZ6TJMLLw)